 Pilot organizations and aviation industry professionals often say that “the FARS” (FAA regulations) are “written in blood.”
 Regulations that mandate and restrict how pilots must fly are very often the result of devastating tragedies where something went terribly wrong.
 Like with trucking accidents, any aviation accident review will involve a careful review of regulations alongside the accident report.

-At William G. Kolodner P.A., our Baltimore personal injury lawyers consult with leading aviation experts and accident reconstructionists to determine the cause of an accident and who may be liable.
+At William G. Kolodner Personal Injury Lawyers, our Baltimore personal injury lawyers consult with leading aviation experts and accident reconstructionists to determine the cause of an accident and who may be liable.

 We handle all types of aviation accidents including:

 - Private jet charter accidents

 While the FAA and National Transportation Safety Board (NTSB) will closely look at accidents to determine their cause, it is up to the people harmed by aviation accidents to pursue a civil claim for personal injury or wrongful death, and this may be their only avenue of holding a negligent party accountable.
 To discuss a potential claim, call William G. Kolodner Personal Injury Lawyers today at 410-834-4475 to arrange a free phone or video consultation.